apache/pekko-management/integration-test/marathon-api-docker/README.md

 `export DOCKER_USER=<your-docker-hub-account>`

-2. In order to build and publish this example into your docker hub repo run next command from `akka-management` work folder
+2. In order to build and publish this example into your docker hub repo run next command from `pekko-management` work folder

 `sbt integration-test-marathon-api-docker/docker:publish`